-T Levels are new courses coming in September 2020, which will follow GCSEs and will be equivalent to 3 A levels.
-T Levels will combine classroom theory, practical learning and a substantial industry placements (a minimum 315 hours) to make sure students have real experience of the workplace.
-The 2-year T Level courses have been developed in collaboration with employers and businesses so that the content will meet the needs of industry and prepare students for work.
-They provide the knowledge and experience needed to open the door to highly skilled employment, an apprenticeship or higher level study.
+T Levels are new courses that launched in September 2020.
+These 2 year courses follow GCSEs and are equivalent to 3 A levels.
+T Levels combine classroom theory, practical learning and substantial industry placements (a minimum 315 hours) to make sure students have real experience of the workplace.
+T Level courses have been developed with employers and businesses so the content meets the needs of industry and prepares students for work.
+They are designed to provide the knowledge, skills and experience needed to open the door to entry level skilled roles, a higher apprenticeship or further study including at university.

 T Level Action Plan

-The Department for Education published its third T Level Action Plan on 7 October 2019.
+The Department for Education published its fourth T Level Action Plan in January 2021.
 The action plan gives an update on government’s progress in reforming technical education as set out in the Post-16 skills plan.

 This action plan includes updates on:

-- progress towards the delivery of T Levels in 2020 and preparations for 2021 delivery
+- the launch of the first three T Levels in 2020 and ongoing preparations for 2021 and 2022 delivery

-- T Levels which will be available for delivery in 2022 and 2023
+- the T Levels which will be available for delivery in 2022 and 2023

 - wider qualifications reform work